On The Couch With Andy Warhol

 The relationship with his mother was complicated.
-It could be described as narcissistic and engulfing and yet when he was 4-year-old, he broke his arm and no one noticed.
+It could be described as narcissistic and engulfing, and yet when he was 4-year-old, he broke his arm and no one noticed.
 Andy said nothing.
 How was this possible?
 And what does it say about his experience of being cared for?
-When he was finally taken to hospital months later, his arm had to be broken again before it could be reset.
+When he was finally taken to hospital four months later, his arm had to be broken again before it could be reset.
 Andy’s mother would eventually follow him to New York, where she lived in his basement.

-We do know that Andy crossed paths with the world of psychiatry and psychotherapy, something which is explicitly referenced in his art.
+We do know that Andy crossed paths with the world of psychiatry and psychotherapy, something which was explicitly referenced in his art.
 Sigmund Freud appears in his series Ten Portraits of Jews of the Twentieth Century alongside the philosopher Martin Buber.
 ‘Who?’ wrote Andy in his diary.
 He also used Rorschach blots, or ‘things’ as he called them, in another screen print series.
-But there doesn’t seem to be much interest in the subject matter per se.
-Andy just knew they would sell well.
+But there doesn’t seem to be much interest in the subject matter per se; Andy just knew they would sell well.

 In 1966, he was invited, along with The Velvet Underground, to the Psychiatrist’s Convention, a black tie dinner which of course ended in mayhem, much to the delight of the guests who declared, ‘we’re fascinated by the mass communications activities of Warhol and his group.’
-And then In The Philosophy of Andy Warhol, he tells an anecdote about seeing a psychiatrist.
+And then, in The Philosophy of Andy Warhol, he tells an anecdote about seeing a psychiatrist.
 Since he was always dealing with his friends problems, Andy thought it would be a good idea to explore his own.
 He visits a psychiatrist in Greenwich village and spends an hour telling him his life story.
-The psychiatrist says he will call Andy the next day to book another appointment but he never does.
+The psychiatrist says he will call Andy the next day to book another appointment, but he never does.
 Andy writes:

 ‘On the way back from the psychiatrist’s I stopped in Macy’s and out of the blue I bought my first television set.
 I brought it home to the apartment where I was living alone and right away I forgot all about the psychiatrist.
 I kept the TV on all the time, especially when people were telling me their problems and the television I found to be just diverting enough so the problems people told me didn’t really affect me any more.
 I was like some kind of magic.’

 Not that his put off Andy from searching out quick fixes.
-There were plenty of other therapists of the alternative persuasion on speed dial: nutritionists, dermatologists, vitamin injectors and Dr Reese and Dr Bernsohn his crystal doctors.
+There were plenty of other therapists of the alternative persuasion on speed dial: nutritionists, dermatologists, vitamin injectors and Dr Reese and Dr Bernsohn, his crystal doctors.